-Apart from extending refinance support of 100% to the financing Banks, NABARD also extends financial support for awareness creation and capacity building of all stakeholders under the Scheme.
-NABARD also extends grant support for formation and nurturing of JLGs to Banks and other JLG Promoting Institutions (JLGPIs).
+Apart from extending refinance support of 100 percent to the financing Banks, NABARD also extends financial support for awareness creation and capacity building of all stakeholders under the Scheme.
+NABARD also extends grant support for formation and nurturing of JLGs to Banks and other JLG Promoting Institutions (JLGPIs

 Support for training and capacity building of clients

-Giving due recognition to training and capacity building of various stakeholders such as bankers, NGOs, Government officials, SHG members and trainers, NABARD has trained around 45.52 lakh participants as on March 31, 2021, in the process, giving shape to a strong back up team for implementation of the programme.
+Giving due recognition to training and capacity building of various stakeholders such as bankers, NGOs, Government officials, SHG members and trainers, NABARD has trained 47.33 lakh participants under FIF and 4.90 lakh participants under WSHG Development Fund till 31 March 2023.

 Micro Enterprise Development Programme (MEDPs)